bobbens/sketch_simplification/README.md

 python simplify.py --img test_line.png --out out_rough.png --model model_pencil2.t7
 ```

+This will generate a rough version of `test_line.png` as `out_rough.png`.
+By changing the model it is possible to change the type of rough sketch being generated.

 ## Models

 - `model_mse.t7`: Model trained using only MSE loss (SIGGRAPH 2016 model).